Why Your Android Needs an AI Assistant in 2026

 It works across every app

 Because it operates as an overlay, an on-screen AI assistant isn’t limited to a single app’s ecosystem.
 It works in your browser, your email, your messaging apps, your note-taking tools — everywhere.
 And with community actions, the ecosystem keeps growing — 250 predefined actions across 16 categories in 10 languages, with more added by users every day.
+Arc users execute over 5,900 Custom Actions per month, from pulling OTPs to creating calendar events, proving that on-screen AI is not just a concept — it is daily practice for thousands of people.

 It eliminates context switches